 Welcome!
 I am an applied macroeconomist with a passion for public, labor and demographic economics, and social issues.
 My goal is to merge quantitative methods with intuitions to make a substantial impact on policy decision making.
 I have worked in and on numerous countries across the globe for the sake of resolving real-world challenges.
 I also have an eye for development and competitiveness, and a history of working with experts in other fields (law, political science).

-I obtained an MPhil in Economic Research degree from the University of Cambridge and a PhD in Economics from the European University Institute.
-Since 2016 I have been working for the International Monetary Fund.
-Additionally, I have given advice on fiscal and pension issues to the Lithuanian Fiscal Institution and the European Central Bank, respectively.
-Previously, I gained policy and research experience in a couple of other institutions, such as the National Bank of Hungary (2007-2009), the Fiscal Council of Hungary (2009-2010), and the Bank of Lithuania (2015-2016).
+I hold an MPhil in Economic Research from the University of Cambridge and a PhD in Economics from the European University Institute.
+Since 2016, I have been working for the International Monetary Fund.
+Additionally, I have been invited to serve as an external advisor to several institutions, including the European Central Bank, the Independent Authority for Fiscal Responsibility of Spain, and the Lithuanian Fiscal Institution.

 Launched: September 29, 2014